David Muir: ABC News

 In August 2003, Muir joined ABC News as anchor of the overnight news program World News Now.
-He also became anchor of ABC News' early morning newscast World News This Morning (America This Morning).
-Starting in June 2007, Muir was the anchor of World News Saturday.
-In 2006, and occasionally thereafter, he co-anchored the newsmagazine Primetime.
-In February 2012, Muir became anchor for the weekend newscasts, and the broadcast was named World News with David Muir.
+He also became the anchor of ABC News' early morning newscast World News This Morning (America This Morning).
+In 2006, and occasionally after that, he co-anchored the newsmagazine Primetime.
+In June 2007, Muir became the anchor of World News Saturday.
+In February 2011, Muir became an anchor for both weekend newscasts, and the broadcast was named World News with David Muir.
 Muir has been silently credited with a rise in the ratings of the weekend evening broadcasts.
 In March 2013, Muir was promoted to co-anchor ABC's 20/20 with Elizabeth Vargas.

+Early anchoring and reporting

-In September 2005, Muir was inside the New Orleans Superdome as Hurricane Katrina hit, and stayed in New Orleans to report on the unfolding humanitarian crisis.
-Muir's reports revealed and highlighted the deteriorating conditions inside the Convention Center and Charity Hospital, as Muir and his photographer waded through chest-deep waters for blocks to find patients trapped inside the hospital.
+In September 2005, Muir was inside the New Orleans Superdome as Hurricane Katrina hit and stayed in New Orleans to report on the unfolding humanitarian crisis.
+Muir's reports revealed and highlighted the deteriorating conditions inside the Convention Center and Charity Hospital as Muir waded through chest-deep water to find patients trapped inside the hospital.

 Muir reported from the Israeli-Lebanon border in October 2006 on the Israeli war with Hezbollah.
 Muir was in Gaza in March 2007 to cover the Hamas coup, reporting from inside the Gaza Strip.
 In October 2007, Muir was dispatched to Peru after the worst earthquake to hit that country in more than two decades.

 In September 2008, Muir reported from Ukraine, more than two decades after the Chernobyl nuclear accident.
 In April 2009, David Muir and Diane Sawyer reported a 20/20 hour about guns in America getting "disturbing results" as described by the New York Daily News.

 In May 2009, Muir's reporting on 20/20 revealed a significant increase in the number of homeless children in America.
 Muir made multiple trips to the Gulf of Mexico to investigate the BP oil spill.
-In April 2011, Muir reported from Haiti after the hurricane and returned to report on the attacks against women.

-In January 2010, David traveled to Haiti in the wake of the devastating earthquake, which orphaned tens of thousands of children and destroyed the country's buildings and basic services.
+In January 2010, Muir traveled to Haiti in the wake of the devastating earthquake, which orphaned tens of thousands of children and destroyed the country's buildings and basic services.
 More than 220,000 people died, and many others were injured in the 7.0-magnitude quake.
 He has returned to Haiti multiple times since the earthquake hit, uncovering attacks on women and the unfolding mental health crisis in Port au Prince.